ansys/pyaedt-toolkits-common/doc/source/getting_started/architecture.rst

 Installation
 ~~~~~~~~~~~~

-The library can be installed like any other open-source package and added as a dependency to the new toolkit project.
+The library can be installed like any other open source package and added as a dependency to the new toolkit project.
 :ref:`Installation page <installation>`.

 Toolkit architecture diagram